keithrbennett/keithrbennett.github.io/_posts/2012-11-09-linux-mint-13-maya-with-mate-a-great-ruby-development-environment-and-desktop.md

 ### SSH Keys

-Create ssh keys, then upload them to anywhere you&#8217;ll need them (e.g. Github and Bitbucket).
-You can provide a passphrase when asked, but it&#8217;s not absolutely necessary.
+Create ssh keys, then upload them to anywhere you'll need them (e.g. Github and Bitbucket).
+You can provide a passphrase when asked, but it's not absolutely necessary.

 ```
 >ssh-keygen -t rsa